8 Reasons: Hiring a Marketing Consultant (before a CMO or CRO) in 2020

 So far, in the above example, I haven’t wanted or needed to contact anyone.
 And, as a CEO or MD, you too would expect your staff to be able to carry out all the necessary research before they expected you to fund any new purchase.

 Using the above example, and then looking at your business, where is the salesperson, where is the marketing effort and where is the customer support team?
-And importantly, how is anyone able to choose one single medium over another, e.g. articles from Google search, an audio-podcast or video.
+And importantly, how is anyone able to choose one single medium over another, e.g. articles from Google search, podcasts or video.
 By which form of media would you assume your prospects will reach you?

 A while ago I spent over £40k on video equipment.
 I never left my office once.
 Everything was done online.